 To hide warnings that some processes are blocked, open Process Blocker Settings, Go to tab Information and Statistics and uncheck Display tray notifications When applications has blocked Listed.

-Also, be sure to delete any of the tool's shortcut (On Desktop, Start Menu and Taskbar) in order not to attract the attention of other users of the computer.
+Also, be sure to delete any of the tool's shortcut (on Desktop, from the Start Menu or Taskbar) so as not to attract the attention of other computer users.

 Another recommendation would be to not rely solely on the Process Blocker, and to hide or and delete shortcuts for processes / applications you want to block.
 This way you have more security and you can count on Process Blocker security as a last resort.

 Note: Application compatible with Windows XP, Windows Sight yes Windows 7